reinforced/Reinforced.Tecture/README.md

 # What is that?

 This is experimental architecture framework for .NET applications.
 It is based on CQRS and functional programming approaches.
-Tecture intensively utilizes C# features, strong typization, lambda expressions, extension methods and generics.
+Tecture intensively utilizes C# features, strong typing, lambda expressions, extension methods and generics.
 Usage experience is very similar to LINQ.
 The closest project that does somewhat similar is [MediatR](https://github.com/jbogard/MediatR), but Tecture is wider and covers more problems.

 Reinforced.Tecture [is available on NuGet](https://www.nuget.org/packages/Reinforced.Tecture/) along with its dependent packages.